MicrosoftDocs/quantum-docs/articles/manage-workspace-access.md

 ## Assign roles

+To add new users to a workspace, you must be an owner of the workspace.
 To grant access to 10 or less users to your workspace, see [Share access to your Azure Quantum workspace](xref:microsoft.quantum.how-to.share-access-workspace).
 To grant access to more than 10 users, see [Add a group to your Azure Quantum workspace](xref:microsoft.quantum.how-to.bulk-add-users).

 To assign roles for any resource at any scope, including the subscription level, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 ## Workspace roles and access levels

-When adding users to a workspace, workspace owners can assign new users one of the following built-in roles:
+When you add new users to a workspace, you can assign them one of the following built-in roles:

 |Role|Access level|
 |--|--|